 NO WALK IN STUDENTS ARE ADDED TO THE CLASS!

 Not even students on the formal Wait List.

 Lab hours are established before the semester begins by an email from the instructor.
 Lab hours begin Week 1.

 1. Child Development majors must complete this course with at least a “C” in order to earn a Certificate of Achievement, Associates Degree in Child Development or an Associate in Science in Early Childhood Education for Transfer Degree.
 Click here for more information.

 2. Child Development Permit applicants may be required to take this course in order to secure various permits.
 Click here for information regarding Child Development Permits.

 WHY IS THE COURSE REQUIRED?

 This is the state required supervised fieldwork and lab course providing students with the opportunity to apply the ideas acquired in Child Development courses directly with children each week under faculty supervision.

 WHAT IF A STUDENT TOOK THE PREREQUISITE COURSES AT ANOTHER COLLEGE?

 You must make an appointment with a counselor in order to complete a course substitution form.
 This will add that course to your Rio Hondo transcripts and meet the prerequisite requirement.
 This takes time so complete this process well before enrollment begins.
-Child Development Permit requirements do not apply to college course enrollment requirements.
+Holding a Child Development Permit does not met the college course prerequisite requirements.